 TIDE is the award-winning bimonthly magazine of Coastal Conservation Association.
-It has received local, state and national acclaim for writing, photography, and layout and currently boasts a circulation of more than 90,000.
+It has received local, state and national acclaim for writing, photography, and layout and currently boasts a circulation of more than 100,000.
 TIDE is available only to members of CCA.

-Click HERE for a digital issue of
+Click HERE for a sample digital issue!

 For information on photo submissions, contact Cheri Gossett, email@example.com.